-It was a day for the books as two former Championship Tour (CT) competitors Claire Bevilacqua and Alessa Quizon vied for the first-ever Qualifying Series event on Barbadian shores.
+It was a day for the books as two former Championship Tour (CT) competitors Claire Bevilacqua and Alessa Quizon vied for the first-ever women's Qualifying Series (QS) event on Barbadian shores.
 But, in the end it was Bevilacqua who claimed the ultimate victory in nail-biting fashion.

 Bevilacqua needed an 8.10 going into the final exchange with Alessa Quizon and emerged victorious with an 8.40.
 The Australian battled through sickness and discomfort to claim the ultimate prize of 3,000 points -- and now sits in the Top 5 leaving the island of Barbados.
 Bevilacqua had her taste of the CT seven years ago for a two-year stint and, at 34-years-old, she still retains passion for her return.

 "'What just happened' is pretty much going through my head right now.
 Getting those waves in the last few seconds never happens to me," Bevilacqua said.
 "They either don't come or I choke on them, but just breathing and pulling everything together really helped -- I kept telling myself it's not over and it's incredible to come out of that with a win.
 The younger generation makes me want to be better everyday and I'm just going to keep doing this until my back gives out or I'm back on Tour."

 Alessa Quizon had to overcome some obstacles of her own, including local Barbadian Chelsea Roett in the Quarterfinals and Caroline Marks in the Semifinals -- while suffering a knee injury during the day's action.
 But, the Hawaiian did not show any vulnerability and had the Final all but won until the final exchange.
 Quizon left the Barbados Surf Pro QS3,000 with the same mentality she came in with and has a great year ahead of her.